momori256/momori.dev/blog/building-a-websocket-chat-app-with-axum-and-react.md

 }
 ```

-That's it.
-Let's test it using the frontend again.
+With this setup, we're ready to test our app using the frontend once again.

-Reference
+Reference:

 - [Read and write concurrently - Axum](https://docs.rs/axum/latest/axum/extract/ws/index.html#read-and-write-concurrently)

 ## Frontend - React

-The last part is to build a frontend.
-Our current implementation is just a single HTML file.
-Let's replace it with React.
+To complete our app, we'll build the frontend using React.
+Currently, our implementation consists of a single HTML file.
+Let's migrate it to React.

-The first thing to do is to setup the environment with Vite by running the following command in `frontend` directory.
-We're going to use React with TypeScript.
+First, let's set up the environment with Vite by executing the following commands within the `frontend` directory.
+We'll be using React with TypeScript.

 ```
 npm create vite@latest .
 npm install
 ```

-I don't talk much about the implementation of the frontend.
+Now, let's dive into the frontend implementation:

 ```tsx
 import { FormEvent, useEffect, useState } from "react";